Betty-Blocks-Services/bb-generic-actions/readme.md

 - This template is designed to be modular and easy to extend.
 - Feel free to modify jest.config.js to suit your project’s needs.
-- For more details, check out the bbs CLI documentation.

 Happy coding! 🚀